cparker15/INIFile.vbs/README.markdown

     MsgBox "test section 5, test key 5: " & INI.GetValue("test section 5", "test key 5")

-The above code snippet results in an INI file named "MyIniFile.ini", located in the current working directory, that looks like the following output.
+The above example results in an INI file named "MyIniFile.ini", located in the current working directory, that looks like the following output.
 It then displays a message box with the text "test section 5, test key 5: test value 5".

     [test section 1]
     test key 1=test value 1